Sen. Graham says his health care bill needs a vote, even if it fails - South Carolina Radio Network

 South Carolina’s senior U.S. Sen. Lindsey Graham said the health care legislation he cosponsored needs to be put up for a vote, even if it ends up failing.

 Graham told The Charleston Post and Courier he does not think it possible for the Republican Party to not try whatever it can to repeal and replace the Affordable Care Act, which Republicans often call “Obamacare.”
-Graham made the comments after an event in Greenville Thursday to address business leaders.
+Graham made the comments after speaking to business leaders in Greenville on Thursday.

 Republicans have until Sept.
 30 to pass what’s known as the “Graham-Cassidy” legislation without needing any Democrat votes.
 Given their narrow majority in the Senate, the GOP cannot lose more than two senators’ support without dooming the bill.
 Senate Majority Leader Mitch McConnell, R-Ky., said this week that he intends to put the legislation up for a vote next week, leaving time to withdraw the bill if it appears to lack the votes.